Limoncello23/NilchanHackTon2026/README.md

 ## 🎮 Concept

 Your routine is the dungeon.
 Your tasks are your attacks.

 Complete tasks → deal damage → defeat the boss.

-## 🛠 Tech Stack

-- Go
-- PostgreSQL
-- Docker
-- REST API
-- OpenAPI

 ## 🚀 Запуск

-### Весь стек

 ```bash
 docker compose up -d --build